Mr-sB/UnityTimer/README.md

 }
 ```

-* Attach the timer to a Component by setting `autoDestroyOwner` to the Component, so that the timer is destroyed when the Component is.
+* Attach the timer to a UnityEngine.Object by setting `autoDestroyOwner` to the UnityEngine.Object, so that the timer is destroyed when the UnityEngine.Object is.

-Very often, a timer called from a Component will manipulate that behaviour's state.
+Very often, a timer called from a Component will manipulate that component's state.
 Thus, it is common practice to cancel the timer in the OnDestroy method of the Component.
 We've added a convenient extension method that attaches a Timer to a Component such that it will automatically cancel the timer when the Component is detected as null.
 ```c#
 public class CoolMonoBehaviour : MonoBehaviour {